ShipRelyEx: Reliable Shipping Solutions for Your Business Needs

 With more than two decades of experience in LTL operations, our team utilizes the power of GlobalTranz to compare rates across hundreds of approved carriers in the blink of an eye, while also providing the most cost-effective options for moving your freight.
 When you choose RelyEx for LTL shipping, you can leverage our expert team to handle your shipments.
 You can also manage the process yourself via GTZShip, which is Globaltranz's user-friendly management system.
 With GTZShip, you can access and compare LTL shipping rates, track your shipments, and manage your financials, all from one intuitive platform.

-When it comes to LTL freight in Tulsa, OK, clients trust their products with RelyEx for many reasons, including the following:
+When it comes to LTL freight Near Me Tulsa, OK, clients trust their products with RelyEx for many reasons, including the following:

 Because GTZShip keeps outsized freight available, it can negotiate the best LTL rates on your behalf.
 Our clients can access these extra-low rates in one of two ways: